lechefran/python_slam/README.md

 PnP refinement now validates its initial and refined hypotheses and can try one VVS fallback when LM fails or worsens the candidate cost.
 See [pose-refinement behavior and evidence](docs/pose-refinement.md); coverage and residual acceptance thresholds remain unchanged.

 [Numerical conditioning](docs/numerical-conditioning.md) documents centered fitting, seed recovery and consensus refits.
 [Spatial support](docs/spatial-support.md) adds bounded landmark replenishment and concentration diagnostics.
 Together they retain every baseline accepted frame and reach 1,796 poses on the requested 1,800-frame dashcam replay, with no tracking loss after initialization.
 Real-road accuracy remains unqualified.

+[Robust pose fitting](docs/robust-pose.md) adds residual weighting during optimization and checks the weighted/unweighted pose Jacobian.
+Conditioning checks are always active; `--robust-pnp` opts into weighted updates.
+Its full dashcam replay retains 1,792 of the baseline's 1,796 poses, so weighted updates remain off by default while that regression is unresolved.

 ## Linux container and CI